 One plus about this casserole is that you can make it up ahead of time (up to two days) and then pop it into the refrigerator, covered.
 When you are ready to bake it, simply pop it onto your baking sheet and cover it with foil.
 Bake it for half an hour, then uncover and bake for a further fifteen minutes until done.

-This casserole is rich and delicious.
+This macaroni and cheese with tomatoes casserole is rich and delicious.
 It may not be the lightest casserole around, but it is surely one of the tastiest.
 To me, this spells Comfort with a capital “C.”

 - ½ pound of dry macaroni (8 ounces)

 - 1 (14 ½) ounce tin of chopped plum tomatoes in tomato juice, undrained

 - 1 ½ cups of semi skimmed milk

 - ½ cup of single cream or half and half

 - 2 cups of grated mild cheddar cheese

 - 1 cup of grated sharp cheddar cheese